 (1) Year of maximum annual debt service.
 Totals in column may not add due to rounding.

-(2) Portion of general obligation debt service to be reimbursed by local school districts and the Trust Fund.
+(2) Portion of general obligation debt service to be reimbursed by local school districts.

 (3) Includes projected payments on lease obligations of the State.